michelg10/build-a-bot/3 - The Liu Idea Bar.md

 ## 3. The Liu Idea Bar

-Now that you know how to make your bots say things and even ask for and store messages from the user, let's try for something more complex: a bot that remotely takes orders for Hesam and I's secret new joint venture: The *Liu Idea Bar*.
+Now that you know how to make your bots say things and even ask for and store messages from the user, let's try for something more complex: a bot that remotely takes orders for **Hesam’s and my** secret new joint venture: The *Liu Idea Bar*.
+(Yes, we’re branching out into … questionable territory!)

 For a preview of the bot, [see here!](https://bot.lilie.link/ordering-bot-kxlpqvw)

 ---